sevagh/libmetro/doxygen/1_gettingstarted.md

-### 1. Getting started
+### Getting started

 The goal of libmetro is to simplify the development of specialized metronomes, e.g. simple, odd, compound, additive, and polyrhythmic click/drum tracks for practicing.
 Many of the examples and programs are adapted from the excellent [Bounce Metronome](https://bouncemetronome.com/audio/downloadable-audio-clips/audio-clips-time-signatures-additive-rhythms-and-polyrhythm) website.

 The provided classes are Metronome, Note, and Measure.
 The bpm of the metronome should **always be given as the bpm of the quarter note**.

 A Note is a convenience wrapper around a vector of floats representing a single sound - choices of timbre include `Timbre::{Sine, Drum}`.
-In the case of Drum, the frequency is the [general MIDI drum note](https://en.wikipedia.org/wiki/General_MIDI#Percussion), e.g. 56.0 for cowbell.

 A Measure is a convenience wrapper around a vector of Notes representing a measure.
-Measures are added to a metronome with their note length, represented with the enum `NoteLength::{Half, Quarter, QuarterTriplet, Eighth, EighthTriplet, Sixteenth}`.
+Measures are added to a metronome with their note length, represented with the enum `NoteLength::{Half, Quarter, QuarterTriplet, Eighth, EighthTriplet, Sixteenth, SixteenthTriplet}`.

 ### Basic usage